Nihal00/sql/README.md

 4. TCL (Transaction Control Language): COMMIT, ROLLBACK, SAVEPOINT, SET TRANSACTION
 5. DQL (Data Query Language) SELECT

+### DDL => Data Definition Language
+- DDL Commonds are used to define structure of a table / database
+    - CREATE
+    - DROP
+    - ALTER
+### DML => Data Manipulation Language
+- Manpulation or Modefying data in tables
+    - INSERT
+    - UPDATE
+    - DELETE

+### DCL => Data Control Language
+- Used for access control
+- They are used to grant and take back authority from database user
+    - GRANT => GRANT UPDATE, INSERT ON USERS TO NIHAL;
+    - REVOKE

+### TCL => Transaction Control Language
+- It controls the flow of data manipulated within a single session
+- These commands do not perform any action on data but they manage the work done by other commands
+    - COMMIT
+    - ROLLBACK
+    - SAVE POINT
+    - SET TRANSACTION ISOLATION LEVEL

+### DQL => Data Query Language
+- Queries the data stored in the Database
+    - SELECT => SELECT * FROM Users;

 ## Running SQL Commands